madcato/madcato.github.io/en/_posts/2014-02-07-grabacion-audio-ios7.markdown

 Before stert the recording with the **record** method call the **prepareToRecord** method.
 Both methods return a boolean like return value.
 It's important to check that returns **YES**.
 In order case show an error because the recording won't start.

-## Creation and configuration ofAVAudioRecorder
+## Creation and configuration of AVAudioRecorder

 The object **AVAudioRecorder** requires for its initialization an object of type **NSDictionary** with the following values: